YashwanthKoleti/PCP_Project/README.md

 ## Signal Input Note

 Most programs currently do not take the full signal values as input.
-They generate the signal internally using a fixed random seed.
+They generate the signal internally using a fixed random seed or leave it zero initialized.
 If custom signal input is required, uncomment the signal input loop inside the `main()` function of the corresponding file:

 ```cpp
 // for (int i = 0; i < n; i++) {